rcky844/knowledge-handbook/Biology/Immunology/Body defence mechanisms/Antibodies.md

   The antibody bind to antigens of the pathogen and make holes on the pathogen surface, causing the pathogen to break apart.

 - **Helping detection by phagocytes**
-  The antibody bind to antigens of the pathogen and help phagocytes detect the pathogen more easily, thus making [[phagocytosis]] easier.
+  The antibody bind to antigens of the pathogen and help phagocytes detect the pathogen more easily, thus making [[Phagocytosis]] easier.

 - **Clumping of pathogens**
   The antibody cause pathogens to clump together (agglutination).
 It prevents pathogens from reproducing or entering body cells, and helps phagocytes engulf the pathogens.